maxim-zhao/psrp/README.md

 It's also a great framework for further (re-)translation into more languages.
 Please get in touch if you can do some serious work on that.
 You will need to provide a translator *and* a Z80 coder.

-### Maxim (2019)
+### Maxim (2020)

 When I first worked on this, I was quite a lot less experienced.
 I had not learned much C and thus was using the programs from Z80 Gaiden blindly, and this made it difficult to understand what was going on.
 However, I've always been the sort of person who needs to understand how things work (that's how I got into Master System development in the first place), and I eventually decided to come back to this project and make a few pointless technical changes - rewriting the support programs in slightly more modern C++, with comments so I can understand them.
 Along the way I was able to throw away some very verbose code and replace it with much more elegant equivalents thanks to language advances.
 I realised a lot of the things done in code were possible to do in WLA DX, and often more easily - e.g. inserting new code as assembly instead of hex, mapping text to the game's character codes, and applying patches using labels.
 This also enabled more use of comments.
 Furthermore, the original was using the venerable tasm assembler - which is not easy to run on modern 64-bit Windows.

 As is often the case, I then got a bit hooked.
-I strove to remove as much of the C code as possible - all that's really left is the bitmap decoder and script encoder.
+I strove to remove as much of the original C code as possible - all that's really left is the bitmap decoder and script encoder.
 Up to this point I was always producing a bit-identical output to the 1.02 release.
 Then I started to move to mapping out the chunks of code and data which had been replaced, marking them as free space and then letting WLA DX deal with placing the patches and enhancements in the available space.
 Doing this allowed me to gain confidence in the availability of "free space" for further enhancements.
 This allowed me to start making some of the improvements (and bug fixes) I'd been thinking of for the last decade or so.
 (When I said "I'm committed to keep working on it", I didn't give any promises as to *when*...)

 A big thing I wanted to do was deal with the wrapping in menus.
 The original used two-line menus mainly due to a common hack for katakana-based games - so it can save tiles by putting the diacritics on the row above.
 The characters "ヒビピ" are somewhat analagous to characters like "eèéêë" in European languages.
 Placing the modifiers on the row above reduces the number of tiles needed, which is a big deal for Master System games' limited VRAM space.
 However to swap to single-line menus I'd also need to widen them to make room for the names (many of which were split over two lines in order to fit).
 This meant dealing with the game's "window RAM buffers", which was a complicated task.
 I needed to map out every "menu window" that the game ever opens, determine which could be open at the same time, and allocate them all space in memory such that we never use the same space for two things at the same time.
 This was quite difficult and has a correspondingly large comment in the source explaining it.
 However, the end result is not only the removal of all unnecessary wrapping, but also a more pleasant experience (I think) as there's less blank black on the screen.